bagibence/nemos/docs/how_to_guide/custom_solvers.md

     # for keeping track of the number of steps when using update
     iter_num: int
     # res is for storing the results of the optimization run.
-    # NOTE: Storing as a dict because for some reason scipy.optimize.OptimizeResult
-    # doesn't work with update from the second iteration.
     res: dict